Kenkō de Bunkateki na Saitei Gendo no Seikatsu: Drama

 A ten-episode television drama adaptation, known in English as Caseworker's Diary – Constitutional Rights, was broadcast on Fuji TV from July 17 to September 18, 2018.
 The series' opening theme is "Tomorrow", performed by AAA.

 Reception

-As of May 14, 2018, the Kenkō de Bunkateki na Saitei Gendo no Seikatsu manga had 500,000 copies in circulation.
+By May 2018, the manga had 500,000 copies in circulation.
+By November 2024, it had over 1.25 million copies in circulation (print and digital versions).

 The manga was one of the Jury Recommended Works at the 19th and 23rd Japan Media Arts Festival in 2015 and 2020, respectively.
 In 2019, the manga, along with Hibiki: Shōsetsuka ni Naru Hōhō, won the 64th Shogakukan Manga Award in the general category.
 It was also nominated for the 23rd Tezuka Osamu Cultural Prize in 2019.